LEJ's Blog

 The murals, dating from the 1950s, were nearly lost to lime blooms

-following Hurricane Katrina, when the Union Passenger Terminal was pressed into housing prisoners from the nearby flooded
+following Hurricane Katrina, when the Union Passenger Terminal was pressed into housing prisoners from nearby flooded

 Orleans Parish Prison ~